-Cash and Cash Equivalents
+Cash, Cash Equivalents and Restricted Cash

 For the purpose of the statement of cash flows, the Organization considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
+Restricted cash consists of advance deposits - see note 3.